- Welcome Week

 Terms 2 and 3

 So a typical C1 Module will have a time slot that runs from Monday morning to Wednesday lunchtime.
 The amount of time spent attending lectures and seminars and undertaking private study will vary between modules.
-For example, some C1 modules may have a lecture and group work session on Monday and Tuesday morning, with Monday and Tuesday afternoons and Wednesday morning devoted to group work or private study.
+For example, some C1 modules may have a lecture and group work session on Monday and Tuesday mornings, with Monday and Tuesday afternoons and Wednesday morning devoted to group work or private study.

 Students also have the option of taking up to two Term 2 modules via distance learning as long as they are not compulsory for your stream, and this might give you a little more flexibility (Note: there may be some visa restrictions).